 Figure 4.
-Structure of cost-benefit analysis model.
+Structure of cost-benefit analysis model

-of expected losses and that there are no maintenance costs, the net present value of the project is given by the following equation:
+Before undertaking the optimal project, it needs to be checked whether this project is economically justifiable or not, i.e. whether its net present value is greater than zero (see table 1).
+Given the assumptions that the only benefit is the reduction of expected losses and that there are no maintenance costs, the net present value of the project is given by the following equation:

-$$NPV = \Delta L - 1 \tag{1}$$
+$$NPV = \Delta L - I \tag{1}$$

-where, $\Delta L$ = reduction of expected losses, and I = total investment cost.
+where, ΔL = reduction of expected losses, and I = total investment cost.